-Helping Victims of Assault
+Helping Victims of Assault in Corpus Christi

 they only must have committed an act that would cause a reasonable person

 Some possible examples of assault include: